How to charge an EV

 All you need to know about charging

-How to recharge your battery at home, work, or in public
+How to recharge your EV at home or in the infrastructure

-Whether you’re using a home charging point or a public one, it’s easy to recharge your battery if you follow these simple steps.
+Whether you’re using a home charger or charge in the infrastructure, it’s easy to recharge your car's battery if you follow these simple steps.

 Charging at home conveniently enables you to wake up to a fully charged electric vehicle.
 But it’s only an option for specific living situations.
 If home charging is for you, you’ll need to know all about the advantages and costs.
 You’ll also need to learn about the different types of charging points and how to get, install and manage one of your own.